Corporate Governance Statement

 The responsibility for undertaking and assessing risk management lays with the Board, which is required to review efficiency and effectiveness of risk management on a regular basis and comparing against industry standards:

-The risk profile of the Company includes both financial and non-financial factors including material risks arising from operational efficiency, exploration best practice and compliance with State and Federal environmental rehabilitation laws.
 The Company undertakes mineral exploration activities and as such faces inherent risks to its business, including economic, environmental and social sustainability risks which may materially impact the Company’s ability create or preserve value for shareholders over the short, medium or long term.
 The Board keeps itself informed of possible material exposure to risk that the Company may face.

 (ASX Recommendation 7.4)